 Homestyle buttermilk is the slightly sour liquid that is left over after whole milk is churned into butter.
 Buttermilk is lower in fat than regular milk because the fat has been removed to make butter.
 There are a number of health benefits that may be associated with cooking with buttermilk, such as being a digestive aid and other potential health properties related to its rich vitamin and mineral composition.

 One cup of buttermilk has 99 calories and 2.2 grams of fat, whereas whole milk has 157 calories and 8.9 grams of fat.
 Read the labels as some brands of buttermilk are higher in fat than others.

 Buttermilk is high in potassium, vitamin B12, calcium, and riboflavin as well as a good source of phosphorus.
 Buttermilk can be fresh, frozen, and sold in powdered form.

-Those with digestive problems are often advised to drink buttermilk rather than milk, as it is more quickly digested.
+Those with digestive problems are often advised to drink buttermilk rather than milk, as it is more quickly and easily digested.
 Buttermilk has more lactic acid than skim milk.

-For those watching their caloric and/or fat intake, try putting a couple of tablespoons of buttermilk on your baked potato or in mashed potatoes as a substitution for sour cream or butter.
 You will get both the buttery flavor and the slight tang of sour cream with a fraction of the calories.
-You can also make mock sour cream using buttermilk powder.
+You can also make a sour cream substitute using buttermilk powder.